nervosnetwork/docs/docs/references/neuron-wallet-guide.md

 Following mainnet launch, if you hold a keystore file or a seed phrase generated from the Neuron Key Manager, you can use the Neuron wallet to receive your tokens or create a new wallet to store your tokens and deposit in the Nervos DAO.

-With the v0.26.0 release of Neuron Wallet, a CKB node is now included in the wallet and configured to connect to the CKB Mainnet.
+Now Neuron Wallet has bundled a CKB Mainnet node and configured to connect to the CKB Mainnet.
 After installation, as you open the Neuron Wallet, the bundled Mainnet node will run.

-You can also run a CKB node yourself and launch Neuron wallet, then Neuron will NOT start the bundled node, but connects to your node instead.
+You can also run a CKB node yourself and launch Neuron wallet, then Neuron will NOT start the bundled node, but connects to your node instead.[run a CKB mainnet node](/getting-started/run-node)

 Please follow these instructions which are explained in detail below：